abs0/rest-client/README.md

 ## About

+This is a fork of the abandoned WizTools.org RESTClient, with gradle config and dependencies updated to allow running under java 17.

+Building of mac specific binaries has been commented out pending macAppBundle support for Gradle >=7.

+It is built to target Java 8 or later.

 RESTClient is a Java application to test RESTful webservices.
 It can be used to test variety of HTTP communications.
 There are two executables:

 * GUI version (restclient-ui-X.jar download)